i22-digitalagentur/worker-tools/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available under the MIT License.
+See `LICENSE` for more information.

 ## Acknowledgement